 Use our loan calculators to find the best monthly instalment

 Simply input your loan amount and term, then click “Calculate Repayment.”
-To view, the results scroll down to the comparison tables and check what each licensed money lender has to offer.
+To view, the results scroll down to the comparison tables and check what each money lender has to offer.
 For more details also click the “View fees and additional info” link.

 Avoid these 6 mistakes when choosing a loan from any money lender

 - Not checking money lender reviews – Avoid unreputable lenders by first confirming if the loan company is a registered credit provider that offers authorised financial services.

 - Submitting too many applications – Too many hard enquiries on your credit report can lower your credit score.